Dutch Crypto Tax: You Pay Tax Just for Holding

 +

-Do I pay tax on every crypto trade in the Netherlands?
+Do I pay tax on crypto I haven't sold in the Netherlands?

 +